When you’re learning a new language, often one of the first things you learn to do is count.

 In fact, you count differently in Irish depending on whether you’re counting things, counting people, or just counting on your fingers!

-If you’re already a Bitesize Irish Gaelic subscriber, you may have already encountered these counting systems in Lesson: Count from 1 to 10, Lesson: Numbers to 20, Lesson: Numbers to 19 followed by a noun, and Lesson: Counting people.
+If you’re already a Bitesize Irish Gaelic member, you may have already encountered these counting systems in Lesson: Count from 1 to 10, Lesson: Numbers to 20, Lesson: Numbers to 19 followed by a noun, and Lesson: Counting people.

 Uh One and Uh Two and Uh…